derHeinz/service_monitor/README.md

 - [ ] commandlineinfo.py timeout doesn't work. (under windows?)
 - [ ] httinfo.py should have configureable timeout.
 - [ ] oracledb_sqlinfo.py should have configureable timeout.
+- [ ] allow to use the "exporter" in Consecutive-mode.
+- [ ] allow to use the "exporter_consecutive" in Once-mode.